 Renting property can be a very stressful process.
 First you have to save up for moving costs (security deposits, application fees, move in fees, moving fees, and more).
 Then you need to find a place that you like and that you can afford.
 And then you have to go through the process of applying and having your application accepted.

 It can become even more stressful if you keep getting denied on your application.
 Renters have rights!
 So, if this keeps happening to you, your rights may have been violated.
-You can learn more about renters rights, renting issues in Connecticut, and what to do about them here.
+You can learn more about renters rights, renting issues, and what to do about them here.

 Many laws seek to solve the problem of renter discrimination.
 The Fair Housing Act and the Fair Housing Amendments Acts are a few examples of these laws.
 These laws, as well as others, make it illegal for a landlord to refuse rental to a potential tenant on the basis of:

 Additional local and state laws protect potential renters from discrimination due to age, sexual orientation, and marital status.
-You are also protected against sexual harassment as part of the renting process, as a local attorney could explain.
+You are also protected against sexual harassment as part of the renting process.

 More specifically, the following actions are prohibited by a landlord to a tenant or potential tenant: